-ODT (On-Die Termination) is a feature of the DDR4 SDRAM that allows the DRAM to change termination resistance for each DQ,DQS, DQS# and DM# for x8 configuration (and TDQS, TDQS# for x8 configuration, when enabled via A11=1 in MR1) via the ODT control pin or Write Command or Default Parking value with MR setting.
+ODT (On-Die Termination) is a feature of the DDR4 SDRAM that allows the DRAM to change termination resistance for x16 configuration, ODT is applied to each DQ0-15, UDQS, UDQS#, LDQS, LDQS#, UDM# and LDM# signal.
 The ODT feature is designed to improve signal integrity of the memory channel by allowing the DRAM controller to independently change termination resistance for any or all DRAM devices.